-The Office for Students has the profest and Are Euniversities to remind us of our legal duty to protect freedom of speech and the right to protest within the law, and also to ensure that protests do not disrupt the University's essential functions or affect the education and wellbeing of other students.
+The Office for Students has written to us and other universities to remind us of our legal duty to protect freedom of speech and the right to protest within the law, and also to ensure that protests do not disrupt the University's essential functions or affect the education and wellbeing of other students.
 The vast majority of taught students have now completed their academic degrees and have been able to enjoy well-earned celebrations at the end of a difficult year.